Last Updated: March 27, 2023

-Additionally, the bank does allow you to hold either US dollars or Canadian dollars, which gives you a small degree of diversification.
+Additionally, the bank allows you to hold either US dollars or Canadian dollars, which gives a small degree of diversification.

 TD Bank can therefore be a good way to begin banking internationally if you’re not quite ready to take a long-haul flight to Armenia or other parts of the world.
 You can easily travel to a major city like Toronto or Vancouver, open an account with a low minimum deposit, and start to get a feel for offshore banking.

 What Are The Best Offshore Banks for Me?

 After reading this list, you may be wondering which offshore bank is right for you.

 Like most things in the offshore industry, the answer to that question depends on what you want and need.

 Additionally, if you’re looking for an offshore business bank account, then you’ll likely need more specific guidance.
 While many of these banks have great options for corporate accounts, this list is geared toward personal banking – not business.

 Are you looking to open an offshore bank account for your business?